uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/teacher-training-stories/salaried-teacher-training-classroom-learning.md

 Most weeks during the first term I spent one day at university developing knowledge on how to improve my teaching against the teaching standards.
 This time was extremely useful, providing valuable ideas to take back and use instantly in the classroom.

-I gained a PGCE which included qualified teacher status and which I could use as the first third of a Master’s degree.
+I gained a PGCE which included qualified teacher status and which I could use as the first third of a Master's degree.
 Teaching has always been an ambition of mine for as long as I can remember because I had such great role models as teachers at school.
 Without a salaried course, it would not have been possible.